daijro/camoufox/README.md

 Fonts can be passed to be used in Camoufox through the `fonts` config property.

 By default, Camoufox is bundled with the default Windows 11 22H2 fonts, macOS Sonma fonts, and Linux fonts used in the TOR bundle.

-Camoufox will automatically pass in the default fonts associated your spoofed User-Agent:
+Camoufox will automatically add the default fonts associated your spoofed User-Agent OS (the value passed in `navigator.userAgent`).

 **Mac OS** fonts (from macOS Sonma):